imallick94/imallick94-portfolio/final project/final_project_ipsitamallick.md

 - Was there anything about the story you did not understand or find confusing?

-*"Took me a second to get what you meant by MHM.
-Also, didn't quite understand what's the work being done to help girls in thsi space."*
+***"Took me a second to get what you meant by MHM.
+Also, didn't quite understand what's the work being done to help girls in this space."***

 - Is there anything you would change or do differently?

-*"Yes.
+***"Yes.
 Lose the acronyms.
 Tell me more about what is already happening in this space and what else we can do to help.
-Also, the link between why there's a gap, even when education and access interventions already taking place isn't clear."*
+Also, the link between why there's a gap, even when education and access interventions already taking place isn't clear."***

 - Did you feel compelled enough to make a contribution to this initiative?
 If no, why?